Prizephitah/DiscountCode/README.md

 # Discount Code
-This is a small demo project to display my skills.
+This is a small demo project to display my skills in application architecture and implementation based on requirements and user stories.
 The task was to design and implement a system for discount codes.
 I've chosen to use PHP with the [Slim 4](https://www.slimframework.com/) framework to do this.
 There is no UI, just an API.
+No implementation is complete.
+Most pieces only exists as the basic core of the intended result.

 ## Requirements
 * PHP 8.0+